Sydney-Informatics-Hub/nf4ls-materials/docs/instructor.md

 - Clarify the difference between multiple inputs vs. multiple channels
 - DO NOT use publishDir as an input to a process. publishDir is a way to organise important output files after jobs finish running.
 Use channels.

+### 1.6 Parameters

+This lesson demonstrates how learners can leverage parameters to make your Nextflow pipelines flexible (not specififying fixed names, files, paths, or values) for many different files and options.
+The key idea to communicate is that we develop pipelines because, more often than not, need to run the same processing over many samples.
+If you develop the pipeline to work on one sample, it will need to be updated when the sample change.
+Parameters overcome this by allowing users to specify different values during runtime, or use a default if none is specified.

+These concepts are supported by hands-on exercises that

+### 1.7 Adding processes

 ## Part 2